jmettraux/rufus-scheduler/README.md

 *Warning*: this works well with single-process Ruby servers like Webrick and Thin.
 Using rufus-scheduler with Passenger or Unicorn requires a bit more knowledge and tuning, gently provided by a bit of googling and reading, see [Faq](#faq) above.

-### avoid scheduling when running the Ruby on Rails console
+### avoid scheduling when running the Ruby on Rails console or a Rake task

 (Written in reply to https://github.com/jmettraux/rufus-scheduler/issues/186 )

-If you don't want rufus-scheduler to kick in when running the Ruby on Rails console, you can wrap your initializer in a conditional:
+If you don't want rufus-scheduler to kick in when running the Ruby on Rails console or invoking a rake task, you can wrap your initializer in a conditional:

 ```ruby
 #